tlambert03/bobiac/content/05_segmentation/machine_learning/pixel_classification_with_ilastik.md

 <br>

-For each of the feature you can also choose the ***scale***.
+You can also choose the ***scale*** for each of these features.
 The scales correspond to the *sigma of the Gaussian* which is used to smooth the image before application of the filter.
 Filters with larger sigmas can thus pull in information from larger neighborhoods, but average out the fine details.

 <div align="center"> <img src="../../../_static/images/ilastik/2b.png" alt="Ilastik" width="730"> </div>